How To Heal From Past Trauma And Wounds

 Remember that no matter the situation, there can be no growth or redemption without forgiveness.
 Let go of the past so that you can move into the glorious freedom and healing that Christ longs for you to experience!

-There are many ways to find healing after pain, heartache, and loss.
+There are many ways to find healing from pain, heartache, and loss.
 Understand that your path to healing might look different from someone else’s journey, and that’s OK.

 Heal Through Art